-Engineering drawing is designed for the student who plans to main Engineering at a senior college.
-It offers drafting experiences a reproduction procedure comparable to industrial practices.
-Nine how of lecture-laboratory-practice work per week.
+Engineering drawing is designed for the student who plans to major in Engineering at a senior college.
+It offers drafting experiences and reproduction procedure comparable to industrial practices.
+Nine hours of lecture-laboratory-practice work per week.

 E. D. 112-121, Engineering Drawing.
 (Credit: 3 semester hours).